dpc/node-tcp-echo-server/README.md

-The simplest node tcp echo server, that I used as a benchmark point.
+The simplest node tcp echo server, that I used as a benchmark point to compare with [mioco - Scalable, coroutine-based, asynchronous IO handling library for Rust programming language.](https://github.com/dpc/mioco).